Legends of America

 Hostlers - Took care of the horses and mules at the stage stops, as well as changing the team.

-Jehu - A stagecoach driver, taken from the name of a Biblical character who drove fast and furiously.
+Jehu – A stagecoach driver, taken from the Biblical character’s name, who drove fast and furiously.

 Johnnycake - A type of cornbread often provided to travelers at stage stops.